sebastien-riou/bare-metal-env/README.md

 Git Pull with Submodule
 For a repo with submodules, we can pull all submodules using

-git submodule update --init --recursive for the first time.
+`git submodule update --init --recursive`

+for the first time.
 All submodules will be pulled down locally.

 To update submodules, we can use

-git submodule update --recursive --remote
+`git submodule update --remote --merge`

 ## SSH guide
 https://www.cyberciti.biz/faq/how-to-set-up-ssh-keys-on-linux-unix/